 Ease of Filling

 A watering can should be convenient to fill.
 For most outdoor watering cans, that’s usually not an issue because they have plain designs: You just fill them with a hose.
 But for stylish indoor watering cans, the handle can get in the way of the faucet, which makes filling awkward.
 You can get a sense for how filling it will go by measuring the depth of your sink and comparing it to the height of the watering can.

 How do you clean a watering can?

 Usually, swishing around water and rinsing regularly keeps a watering can clean.
-But if mineral deposits have built up in the watering can from hard water or fertilizer, fill the watering can with a 1:1 solution of distilled white vinegar and warm water and let it sit at least 20 minutes.
+But if mineral deposits have built up in the watering can from hard water or fertilizer, fill the watering can with a 1:1 solution of distilled white vinegar and warm water and let it sit for at least 20 minutes.
 Pour out the liquid and scrub the watering can with a brush, then rinse it thoroughly with fresh water.
 Use the same method to clean the rose attachment.
 If it is heavily clogged, you might have to let the watering can soak overnight in the vinegar solution before removing any loosened deposits.

 What kind of watering can is best for indoor plants?